Resistances in Parallel

 G = 1/G

 Consider five resistors in parallel.
 Call the resistors R1 through R5, and call the total resistance R, as shown in Fig. 4-9.
-Suppose that the individual resistors have values of R1 = 100 ohms, R2 = 200 ohms, R3 = 300 ohms, R4 = 400 ohms, and R5 = 500 ohms.
+According to ohms law, suppose that the individual resistances have values of R1 = 100 ohms, R2 = 200 ohms, R3 = 300 ohms, R4 = 400 ohms, and R5 = 500 ohms.
 What's the total resistance R of this parallel combination?
 (Note that we do not italicize R when it means "resistor," but we do italicize R when it means "resistance.")

 Fig. 4-9.
 Five resistors R(1) through R(5), connected in parallel, produce a net resistance R.